DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 As "shortly" has well and truly expired, I requested an update (by email) as to the progress made since last Monday.
 The response was _"we'll let you know"_, so I replied requesting some urgency as today marks the 10 week point.

 (Also published this page to document the process, so as to avoid repeating myself for every new person I deal with)

+#### Tuesday 13th
+My phone randomly popped up a "Do you want to use this number for Facetime?" alert, which prompted me to try ringing my number from another phone.
+And it worked!
+I sent an SMS and got a reply too!
+No actual update from O2 themselves yet, so keeping my fingers crossed and waiting to see what they have to say.